wrode/Blog/_posts/2016-05-29-Blockchain.md

 ### Agreement

 Agreement is nice.
 Whether its agreeing about the best football team, what cheese tastes good or which political candidate will make a country great again.
-If you take a step back and look, different types of agreements exist everywhere.
-It´s not only the explicit agreements you might have in a conversation<!--the subject of the conversation-->.
+If you take a step back and observe, you will find different types of agreements existing everywhere.
+It´s not only the explicit agreements which are the subjects of conversations.
 The very fact that you are able to communicate abstract ideas with another person is based on an agreement about the meaning of the words being spoken.

 ![Cheese tastes good]({{ site.url }}/assets/images/CheeseTastesGood.jpg)

-*More than one agreement here*
+...*more than one agreement here*

 Different types of agreement have varying degrees of societal consequence.
 Some subjects are unimportant to reach an agreement about.
 As an example, it is not very important that you agree with your friend about the best tasting cheese.
 In this case, you can agree to disagree, and go off eating the cheese that you prefer.
 Other things are a little more important, say that you are a couple that can only afford to buy one type of cheese.
 If you don´t agree about what cheese to buy, hard feelings and arguments may pursue.
 But for society as a whole, agreement here is still not very important.
 On the other end of the scale there are things which are really important for a society as a whole to agree about in order to function. <!--Dont like the last sentence here-->One such thing is agreeing about language and the meaning of words.